Weniecka Ewing

 Weniecka Ewing is a Turks and Caicos Islander fashion model and beauty pageant titleholder.

 Information

-A native of the town of Blue Hills, Providenciales, Ewing's family members and friends noticed her looks and suggested a future in modeling.
+A native of Blue Hills, Providenciales, Ewing's family members and friends suggested a modeling career.
 Ewing first won the 2004 Miss Turks and Caicos contest.
-Winning this contest guaranteed her right to compete in Miss Universe.
-She arrived in May 2005 at Thailand to compete for the Miss Universe crown of that year.
-The contest's finale was held on 30 May.
-While in Bangkok for the international competition, Ewing won Thailand's Ministry of Tourism and Sports Award during the national costume competition.
+Winning this contest qualified her to compete in the 2025 Miss Universe competition in Thailand.
+While in Bangkok, Ewing won Thailand's Ministry of Tourism and Sports Award during the national costume competition.
 At 5'3", Ewing was the shortest delegate in the contest and could not beat the overwhelming odds in the highly competitive final.
 Canada's Natalie Glebova won the title.
 Ewing, who had just graduated high school when those beauty contests took place, was hoping to later become a Business Admiral in the Turks and Caicos Islands.